00Fjongl/js-extra/Minification/basic.md

 //outermost layer as an anonymous function ((a,b,c)=>a+b+c)(1,2,3);
 ```
 Do not forget that in standard browsers, most objects can also be accessed as properties of `self` or `window`.
-Although not nearly as efficient as storing objects themselves, they can also be used to access the global scope in strict mode.
+Although not nearly as efficient as storing objects themselves, they can also be used to access the global scope in strict mode:
 ```js
 Object===self['Object']
 //true

 "use strict";globalThis.variable=Math.PI;
 ```

 `if` statements tend to be impractical; use ternary/conditional operators, boolean logic, math, and bitwise operations instead.
 With bitwise, `Number|0` is often used to round toward 0.
 It differs from `Math.floor` by rounding upward for negative integers, and reversing their sign after `2**31-1`.
 ```js